How to Save More Than 2/3 of Engineers’ Kubernetes Cost

 For example, you could activate the sleep mode so that all spaces for in-cluster development for developers are sleeping after work and then schedule complex processes such as ML experiments to run at night in spaces that will sleep again in the morning when the engineers’ workday starts.
 Another example would be remote teams in different time zones that can alternately use the same computing resources.

 Therefore, there is also a savings impact in private clouds that might be less immediate but if you are able to use the available computing resources more efficiently, this is generally beneficial.
 This can eventually lead to fewer hardware needs, which will also save you a lot of cost.

 With engineers’ access to cloud environments, the cost of the cloud becomes an even more important issue.
 While simple solutions with many clusters and no central control might be a first start, they are definitely not efficient in terms of cost.
 Over time, more companies should thus move to more advanced solutions to limit the number of clusters and to reduce the time computing resources cost money while they are not used.

-With cluster sharing among engineers and an individually configured sleep mode, a lot of computing resource cost can be saved.
-Fortunately, the implementation of these solutions with off-the-shelf solutions such as loft is now easier than ever and available even to small and medium-sized companies and not only to big players that might build such solutions themselves.
+With cluster sharing among engineers and an individually configured sleep mode, a lot of computing resource costs can be saved.
+Fortunately, the implementation of these solutions with off-the-shelf solutions such as Loft is now easier than ever and available even to small and medium-sized companies and not only to big players that might build such solutions themselves.